" hipaa Archives - Page 3 of 21 - LuxSci

 Tuesday, April 5th, 2022

-Customers often inquire if email archival is required by HIPAA regulations.
+Customers often inquire if email archival is required by HIPAA regulations in order to have HIPAA compliant email.

 There is a great deal of confusion and uncertainty here because: